 Recently, Theragun rebranded as Therabody and released a new generation of premium massage guns.
-Even the basic model, Therabody Prime, outclasses the best massage guns from competitors.
+Even the “basic” Theragun model, the Therabody Prime, outclasses the best massage guns from competitors.
 That’s why it’s our top pick among the best massage guns of 2020.

 This “simplified” percussive therapy massager has a quiet brushless motor and lasts for two hours on a full charge.
 Noise was a major problem with earlier Theragun products, but the Prime significantly cuts down on the noise.
 This massage gun has five speed settings that range from 1,750 strokes per minute to 2,400 strokes.
 Plus, it can connect to the new Therabody app via Bluetooth.
 Yet at $300, it’s much more expensive than the best massage guns on Amazon (see our top Theragun alternatives below).

 Therabody massage guns are effective, high quality tools, but there’s still the problem of the price tag.

 You can buy the Theragun Prime for $300, while the new Theragun Elite will set you back $400.
 The Theragun Pro costs $600 and comes with two rechargeable batteries and an adjustable massage arm, among other bells and whistles.
 That’s great for pro athletes, but outside most people’s budget.
 Unfortunately, some of the highest quality alternatives to the Theragun are actually more expensive than the cheapest Theragun models.